 From the proposed campsite head NNW up a valley of mostly tundra with rock outcrops mixed in and some talus to a pass located between Mt.
 Powell to the east and the impressive UN12,626 to the west.
 We called this Grappel Pass.
 Not sure where that name came from.
 Another source called it "Game Pass" because the mountain goats have established a trail to it.
-Head north on over the pass and begin losing elevation, but instead of dropping hard to the left into the principle drainage, if you veer a little right, you can pick up a bench-like slope that parallels the Powell-Eagle's Nest ridge and gradually loses elevation to the north.
-This bench runs fairly straight and keeps you below the cliffs and talus rubble of the ridge above to your right.
+Head north on over the pass and begin losing elevation, but instead of dropping hard to the left into the principle drainage, if you veer a little right, you can pick up a bench-like slope that parallels the Powell-Eagle's Nest ridge above to the right and gradually loses elevation to the north.
+This bench runs fairly straight and keeps you below the cliffs and talus rubble of the ridge.
 It is quite visible on Google Earth.
 Along the way, it passes by rocky outcrops, and there may be some willow-bashing but it at least keeps you out of the even more willowy drainage below.
 Walk nearly a mile north along this bench.

 The only information we had at the time suggested traversing north below the Powell/Eagle's Nest ridge and all the cliffs and rubble until you were directly below the low point of that connecting ridge, then to ascend up to the low point and scramble north along the ridge crest to Eagle's Nest.
 The problem is, from a vantage point well below that ridge, but still so close, it's impossible to tell where the "low point" is.